Understanding the Psychological Effects of Bullying on Children

 Bullying can negatively affect a child’s academic performance by causing concentration difficulties, decreased school attendance, and a lack of interest in academic achievement.
 These issues arise as children become preoccupied with bullying incidents and their repercussions, leading to a decline in their academic capabilities.
 Consequently, their future educational and career opportunities may be adversely affected.

-Parents and educators can support a child experiencing the psychological effects of bullying by creating a safe and open environment for the child to express their feelings, implementing consistent anti-bullying policies, and providing access to counseling or mental health services.
+Parents and educators can support a child experiencing the psychological effects of bullying by creating a safe and open environment for the child to express their feelings, implementing consistent anti-bullying policies, and providing access to counselling or mental health services.
 It is important to validate the child’s experiences and feelings, reinforcing that they are not alone and that there is help available.
 This support can significantly mitigate the negative impact of bullying on a child’s psychological well-being.

 The effects of bullying differ between younger and older children primarily in how they process and respond to their experiences.
 Younger children may exhibit more visible signs of distress, such as crying or tantrums, while older children might withdraw socially and suffer from more covert symptoms of depression and anxiety.
 Understanding these differences is important in providing age-appropriate support and intervention.